harlan-zw/harlanzw.com-vitepress/app/blog/how-vite-works-and-why-its-a-better-dx-than-webpack/index.md

 Vite does seem really promising, there is so much potential in the ecosystem at the moment.
 Watch this space, given 12  months we could see an explosion of Vite related projects.

 A week ago I had little knowledge about bundling, dev servers and modules.
 It has been a long, rewarding week of learning.
-I wrote this article to cement my own learning and have some content for my new blog.
+I wrote this article to cement my own learning and have some content for my new site.
 I'd love any and all feedback you have.

 Thanks for reading :D